The short version

 - Owner-occupied warehousing and light manufacturing

-These categories make up the majority of commercial real estate tenants in every major metro globally.
-I see it in Auckland I&L, in Sydney Western suburbs, in DFW.
-SCAYLED captures them by scraping live from the open web (company websites, state business registers, filed directors, LinkedIn, public portals) rather than relying on a curated enterprise database.
+These categories make up the majority of commercial real estate tenants in every major industrial metro globally, and the pattern holds across markets.
+SCAYLED captures them by scanning live from the open web (company websites, state business registers, filed directors, LinkedIn, public portals) rather than relying on a curated enterprise database, then returns the verified decision-maker for each occupier it surfaces.

 Feature comparison